 You and your child may encounter many people when you visit the hospital.
 Below you will find a list that provides explanations of who works at the medical center and how they may help you and your child.
-Not everyone listed here will be on every patient's health care team, but we think it's important for you to know the staff you see here at CHaD.
+Not everyone listed here will be on every patient's health care team, but we think it's important for you to know our staff.

 - Attending/staff physician: A doctor who has completed all of their medical education.
 Attending physicians are considered to be the senior staff member responsible for patient care.
 They also supervise medical students and residents, which means they may have other people with them when they visit you.

 - Fellow: Doctors who have finished their residency (usually three to seven years after medical school) and is getting additional training in a specific area or working on research.